About the Founder and President of Project Jason, Kelly Murphy

 In November of 2011, Kelly was awarded the Nebraska Governor’s Points of Light Award, for her service to families of the missing in Nebraska, as well as her contribution to law enforcement training and the passing of Jason’s Law, establishing the online Nebraska Missing Person’s Clearinghouse.

 She has developed several unique awareness programs to help locate the missing, including the 18 Wheel Angels, Awareness Angels Network, and Come Home.
-In addition, Kelly works daily with families of the missing nationwide through Project Jason and also with TEAM Hope, a branch of NCMEC.
+In addition, Kelly works daily with families of the missing nationwide through Project Jason.

 The first retreat for families of the missing, Keys to Healing, was held in June of 2009.
 Kelly spent more than a year in development of the event, which is designed to give families of the missing the tools they need to take care of themselves emotionally and physically as they continue their searches.
 The retreat is now an annual event.

 Kelly’s work on behalf of families of the missing began in 2001 after her 19-year-old son, Jason, disappeared.
-At the time of his disappearance, Kelly and her husband Jim did not know where they could turn for assistance when Jason disappeared.
-There were many things that, had they known back then, they would have done differently to more quickly and effectively search in the hours and days that followed.
-And they could have used a sympathetic ear.
+At the time of his disappearance, Kelly did not know where to turn for assistance when Jason disappeared.
+There were many things that, had she known back then, she would have done differently to more quickly and effectively search in the hours and days that followed.
+And she could have used a sympathetic ear.

-After their experience, they determined that where there are other families in such need, they would be there for them.
-To do so, they founded the nonprofit Project Jason, Assistance for Families of the Missing.
+After this experience, she determined that where there are other families in such need, she would be there for them.
+To do so, she founded the nonprofit Project Jason, Assistance for Families of the Missing.

 While her ultimate goal is to be able to work for Project Jason full time in order to serve more families of the missing, Murphy serves Project Jason in the hours surrounding her full time job.
 The efforts to find her son continue on as a regular, although not normal, part of her life.